NilaiVemula/pycellfit-web/README.md

 ## Technical Overview

 - No database models are being used.
 Files are uploaded using a form, processed using `pycellfit`, and outputs are generated using `plotly`.
+- UI is created using Bootstrap 4 CSS.